 House Flip Partnerships: Buying with a Partner

-Partnering with other REI investors is a great way to increase your chances of success when flipping a house.
+Partnering with other Real Estate Investors is a great way to increase your chances of success when flipping a house.
 With so many diverse skills needed to be successful, its almost unreasonable to ask a single house flipper to master them all.
 By including two or more people in your flip partnership, you can divide the responsibilities and risks while multiplying your skills and network.

 The best co-flipper partnerships include people with opposite strengths and weaknesses.
 Taking on a partner with different but complementary skills can help ease the workload, avoid knowledge gaps, and lead to a smoother project overall.
 Here are some tips and benefits on entering a house flip partnership agreement:

 Prior to partnering up: SWOT analysis on yourself